7396014720

 Do not let the word “Surgery” scare you except in complex cases.

-We, then remove the tartar and scoop out the diseased tissue from the bone defects.
+We then remove the tartar and scoop out the diseased tissue from the bone defects.
 This infected material / tissue is basically responsible for the progression of your gum diseases.
 Next, we use hand instruments called Curettes to smoothen your root surfaces.

 Postoperative instructions are then given to teach you how to take care of the area so that as little discomfort will take place as possible.

-Gum pocket and bone irregularity before surgery.
+Gum pocket and defect before surgery.

-Bone irregularities are removed.
+Bone defects are removed.

 Gum tissue is sutured back around the tooth.